coqui-ai/STT/doc/TRAINING.rst

 UTF-8 mode
 ^^^^^^^^^^

-DeepSpeech includes a UTF-8 operating mode which can be useful to model languages with very large alphabets, such as Chinese Mandarin.
+🐸STT includes a UTF-8 operating mode which can be useful to model languages with very large alphabets, such as Chinese Mandarin.
 For details on how it works and how to use it, see :ref:`decoder-docs`.

 .. _training-data-augmentation: